Participles

 Past Participle: Uses

-Past participles have different functions:
+Past participles serve different functions, including:

 1. Used with the verb 'have' to form perfect tenses